 258 kilometres eastward from Derby we arrive at Fitzroy Crossing.
-Nowadays this town is made up of aboriginal settlements that straddle the Fitztroy River when in bygone days it was the best point to cross the mighty Fitzroy River.
+Nowadays this town is made up of Aboriginal settlements that straddle the Fitzroy River when, in bygone days, it was the best point to cross the mighty Fitzroy River.

 This river is a spectacular sight at any time but especially when it is in flood in the Wet Season.
 In the past, it was known to leave travellers stranded for days if they left it too late to get across.

 The Fitzroy River was named by Capt.
 Stokes in 1838 after the explorer Capt Robert Fitzroy who commanded HMAS Beagle.
 Presently, the locals know the river and its tributaries not only as the home to many Saltwater (Estuarine) Crocodiles but also a hub for Barramundi fishing.
 It is also a great spot to find a feed of Cherubin.

 Even though there are not a huge amount of tourist attractions in the settlement, the surrounding areas are home to some of the regions most spectacular gorges, making it a great location from where you can explore the area.